YangLing0818/RPG-DiffusionMaster/README.md

     <td style="border: none"><img src="__asset__/demo/Controlnet/Pose_girl.png"></td>
     </tr>
     </table>
-Text prompt: A beautiful black hair girl with her eyes closed in champagne long sleeved formal dress standing in her bright room with delicate blue vases with pink roses on the left and Some white roses, filled with upgraded growth all around on the right.
+Text prompt: A beautiful black hair girl with her eyes closed in champagne long sleeved formal dress standing in her bright room with delicate blue vases with pink roses on the left and some white roses, filled with upgraded growth all around on the right.
 </details>

 <details open>